LEVEL 3: A LEVEL

 EXAMINING BOARD: AQA

-Economics relates to every aspect of our lives, from the daily decisions we make ourselves to those made my global organisations.
+It is an exciting time to study Economics, whether you are concerned about the global pandemic or global warming, the study of economics is becoming increasingly important as we consider the impact our choices have on each other and the environment.
 This course is developed with up-to-date content so you can relate what you are learning to the world around you locally, nationally and globally.

-- How can we nudge social behaviours to tackle climate change?
+- How can we nudge social behaviour to tackle climate change?

 - Which policies are effective in curbing the plastic pollution crisis?

-- Is the sugar tax an effective way to tackle the social costs of obesity?
+- The sugar tax – is it an effective way to tackle the social costs of obesity?

 On this course you will study the following topics: